 We have reached the end of our month-long celebration of women in tech.
-Last but not least, we want to introduce you to Rowena, Product Manager and Team Lead of our Classroom team.
-Rowena recently joined GoodNotes, bringing with her a strong track record in the EdTech space, having spent 8 years working with Education First.
+Last but not least, we want to introduce you to Rowena, Product Director of Education.
+Rowena recently joined Goodnotes, bringing with her a strong track record in the EdTech space, having spent 8 years working with Education First.
 We spoke to Rowena about her experience onboarding with us and she shared some great insight on diversity & inclusion in the workspace.

 The company's commitment to ensuring that all employees feel valued and supported has given me a fresh perspective on the future of work.
 While there is always room for improvement, I cannot help but acknowledge the remarkable strides that have been made in creating a work culture that prioritizes flexibility and inclusivity.
 I am excited to be a part of a company that puts so much effort into ensuring the well-being and satisfaction of its employees.